ailearncloud/ailearnweb/_sources/intro.md

 # <font color="maroon">Overview</font>

-AI-Learn is an open-source toolset and digital platform for creating custom skills-based curriculums.
+AI-Learn is an open-source toolset and digital platform for creating skills-based curriculums.
 We cut out the middlemen by placing AI-powered tools directly in the hands of educators.
-Using AI-Learn, an educator can **design** a customized skills-based curriculum, **deploy** it to an intelligent tutoring system or learning management system, **evaluate** what is working and what needs correction, **improve** instruction to make it more effective, and finally **share** the work and data with colleagues, educational researchers, and the global educational community.
+Using AI-Learn, an educator can **design** and customize a skills-based curriculum, **deploy** it to an intelligent tutoring system or learning management system, **evaluate** what is working and what needs to change, **improve** instructional materials to make it more effective, and **share** work and data with colleagues, educational researchers, and the global educational community.
 AI-Learn is powered by Deep Learning Large Language Models (LLMs).

 ```{image} /images/wflow.jpg
 :width: 500px